karllhughes/personal-blog-5/_posts/2020-03-26-advice-for-new-bootcamp-graduates.markdown

 10\.
 [You'll also need to do more than just code](https://www.themuse.com/advice/7-things-startups-want-in-engineers-besides-knowing-how-to-code), but that might be a universally a good idea (see #4).

+11\.
+[You also don't have to be a software developer forever](https://www.freecodecamp.org/news/alternative-career-paths/).
+Your career is long and there are lots of interesting branches you can take.

 ## Edtech

-11\.
+12\.
 I have collected [a number of resources on Github](https://github.com/karllhughes/edtech-chicago) for people trying to break into the education technology industry. _Aside: you might also consider a job teaching or TA'ing at a bootcamp to get started in this field._

 ## Controversial Thoughts

-12\.
+13\.
 The first job is the hardest.
 Plan on 3-6 months of searching, or 6-12 months if you're picky or can't devote 50+ hours/week to it.

-13\.
+14\.
 Focus on < 10 companies, don't use the "spray and pray" approach.

-14\.
+15\.
 Learn one programming language and (at most) 2 frameworks to start.
 Go deep, you can widen out later in your career.

-15\.
+16\.
 Spend 1/3 of your time networking/meeting people, 1/3 of your time coding/practicing ([project Euler](https://projecteuler.net/) is a fun way to do this), and 1/3 of your time applying/interviewing/coding challenges.
 If you're not able to put in 50+ hours/week, it may take longer to find a job.

 -----